 The program will identify predictive biomarkers and early-life preventive strategies for the growing epidemic of human metabolic and allergic diseases.
 Such advances may have important impact on public health and generate socio-economic benefits.

-The EarlyFOOD consortium has recruited more than 200 mother-child couples for whom we have infant fecal samples.
+The EarlyFOOD consortium has recruited approximately 300 mother-child couples for whom we have infant fecal samples at birth (n=301) and at 1-2 years of age (n=66).
+We equally have maternal fecal samples (n=49).
 These fecal samples will be analysed for microbial composition and anti-microbial immunity as well as metabolite content.
 Associated with dietary and epidemiological data we expect to identify dietary influences on key biological and clinical parameters, which could pave the way for new mechanistic studies and guide political decision making.

 4.1 List of publications

 |Authors||Title||Year, Issue, PP||Partners Number||Doi|